 East Asian Studies Center, China Global Gateway and Fisher College of Business Center for International Business Education present:

-These events are sponsored in part by a U.S. Department of Education Title VI grant for The Ohio State University’s East Asian Studies Center, Fisher College of Business Center for International Business Education, and the China Global Gateway in partnership with the Columbus Council of World Affairs.
+This event is sponsored in part by a U.S. Department of Education Title VI grant for The Ohio State University’s East Asian Studies Center, Fisher College of Business Center for International Business Education, and the China Global Gateway..